 Air fryer potato wedges, crispy on the outside and tender on the inside.
 A super easy-to-make side dish or light and a healthy main meal served with a dip or two.

-Easy to make air fryer potato wedges, healthy and so delicious.
-They are just as good as deep fried potatoes, but with way less calories.
+Easy to make air fryer potato wedges, healthy, and so delicious.
+They are just as good as deep-fried potatoes but with way fewer calories.
 All you need is one tablespoon of olive oil for perfectly crispy and golden brown wedges.

 How does air frying work?

 The machine doesn't actually fry.
 It blows hot air around the food producing a convection effect that browns and crisps the exterior of the food, which is placed in a basket with holes.

 Air-fried food is more similar to deep-fried food (still not the same, but close enough), than the same food baked in the oven.

 How to air fry potato wedges?